arielmaslaton/URL_Scan/README.md

 All this made me choose Flink as the framework.

-#### processing dates
+#### Processing requests
-If needed, flink can handle 'key by' session with ease, while entering first Flink 'State process' called Query Process Handler.
+First we enter Flink 'State function process' called Query Process Handler.
+(If needed, flink can handle 'key by' session with ease)

 Its job is to consume (in parallel) the incoming requests and commit(kafka delete) them when done.
 Another job is to query the Ignite cache state from Rate limit.